Chain Tutte polynomials: Preliminaries

-The sum in the brackets in the last line above is zero in all cases except when $A=Z$ where it is 1 and which implies that $X=Z$.
+The sum in the brackets in the last line above is zero in all cases except when $A=Z$ which implies that $X=Z$ and the entire expression is $(-1)^{2|Z|}=1$.
 Hence we have shown that the function $g$ satisfies the same recursion as the M\"obius function $\gm$.\end{proof}